AFRINIC-Labs/managed-dnssec/README.md

 ## Docker Compose PoC ##
 Three implementation have been tested:
 * `PowerDNS` as signer with other authoritative DNS servers (bind, nsd). `dnspython` is used to retrived signed zone.
-More details [here](01-PoC-PowerDNS)
+More details [here](01-compose/01-PoC-PowerDNS)
-* `OpenDNNSEC` as signer (using DNS adapter) with other authoritative DNS servers (bind, nsd, pdns). `knot` is used to retrived signed zone.
+* `OpenDNSSEC` as signer (using DNS adapter) with other authoritative DNS servers (bind, nsd, pdns). `knot` is used to retrived signed zone.
 See next implementation.
 * Same as previous one with MySQL backend for OpenDNSSEC Enforcer.
-More details [here](02-PoC-OpenDNSSEC).
+More details [here](01-compose/02-PoC-OpenDNSSEC).

 ## Kubernetes PoC ##